Umuzi-org/ACN-syllabus/content/data-science/foundational-short-course/9-measures-of-central-tendency-in-python/_index.md

 ready: true
 ---

-Python has a bit of functionality built in that you can use when calculating different measures of central tendency.
+Python comes equipped with built-in capabilities that are useful for calculating various measures of central tendency.

-Open up a Python shell or a Notebook and try this out for yourself:
+To explore this yourself, open a Python shell or a Jupyter Notebook.

-First, import the statistics library so you can make use if it's functionality.
+Start by importing the statistics library to access its features.

 ```
 import statistics